jedisct1/rust-sparx/README.md

-# SPARX block cipher implementation for Rust
+# SPARX block ciphers implementations for Rust

 [SPARX](https://www.cryptolux.org/index.php/SPARX) is a family of lightweight block ciphers allowing small processors to securely encrypt information for a fraction of the cost a standard algorithm would require.